microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/01_revision1/answer_to_reviewers.md

 > But I am lacking in most cases a cross-sectional slice that would allow the reader to see the perfusion of the blood vessels more clearly.
 > Importantly, I would also like to see corresponding histological slices that show whether certain blood vessels remained non-perfused and that would also show if any shrinkage of the perfusion agent occurred.

 So called correlative imaging was previously performed to validate the perfusion: https://doi.org/10.1038/srep41842, which is cited several times in the present manuscript.
-In mentioned manuscript we have evaluated the perfusion efficiency of microAngiofil by correlating microCT slices with registered histological slices.
+In the mentioned manuscript we have evaluated the perfusion efficiency of microAngiofil by correlating microCT slices with registered histological slices.

 In a total of 3800 assessed capillaries we found that 98% of them were microAngiofil-filled, concluding that microAngiofil allows for an adequate perfusion and visualization of the entire vasculature including the smallest capillaries.

 > At this stage, I think these major comments should first be addressed before more minor comments would be commented on.